-- 1. Continuation of participation will be reconfirmed. - 2.
-Physical Examination, current medical history & vital signs: Weight, length, EASI Score & history of wheeze.
+1. Continuation of participation will be reconfirmed.

+- 2. Physical Examination, current medical history & vital signs: Weight, length, EASI Score & history of wheeze.
 The following will be confirmed to be normal and a statement to this effect recorded in the medical notes: general physical examination with chest auscultation, Peripheral arterial pulse, heart rate, systolic and diastolic blood pressure, respiratory rate, and oxygen saturation. - 3.
 Collection of Buccal samples, blood samples and stool samples for storing: These will be collected only where consent has been provided, and stored locally until transferred to the central laboratory. - 4.
 Unplanned visits: Any unplanned visits since the last visit and the reason for the visit, will be captured. - 5.
 Collect diary from previous visit: Collect completed pages from previous visit and review.
 Any new AEs will be recorded in the participant's medical notes and on the AE Log and any previous AEs will be followed-up and marked as resolved if appropriate. - 6.
 Provide diary and instructions for use: Give participants diary and instructions for filling in. - 7.
 Provide stool sample containers for the next visit: Provide parents with containers for the collection of stool samples at home.
 Parents should take samples as close to visit 8 at possible, prior to the start of the challenge, and only from participants whose parents have provided consent for these additional samplings. - 8.
 Record AEs: Any AEs occurring from this visit must be recorded in the participant's medical notes and on the AE Log (see section 10). - 9.
-Record any new foods: Any new foods that have been introduced since the start of the study must be recorded in the participant's medical notes and appropriate CRF.
+Record any new foods: Any new foods that have been introduced since the start of the study must be recorded in the participant's medical notes and appropriate CRF. - 10.
+Request for any unused tins to be returned at the next visit: Ask parents to return any unused tins at the next visit.

-8.7.4 Double-blind Placebo Controlled Food Challenge (DBPCFC) 8.7.4.1 VISIT 8 (DBPCFC Day 1)
+8.7.4 Double-blind Placebo Controlled Food Challenge (DBPCFC) 8.7.4.1 VISIT 8 (DBPCFC)

 Visit 8 will be conducted 48 weeks (+/- 2 weeks) from randomisation.
-This visit entails Day 1 of the DBPCFC, to CM product as per the trial DBPCFC SOPs.
-Participants will be monitored by a delegated clinician, supported by delegated nurse(s) and will remain in the department for up to 8 hours, as appropriate.
+This visit entails a DBPCFC to CM product as per the trial DBPCFC SOPs.
+Participants will be monitored by a delegated clinician, supported by delegated nurse(s) and will remain in the department for up to 8 hours, or rarely more if needed, as appropriate.
 In rare cases and if they experience severe anaphylaxis, they may need to be hospitalised overnight, as per the clinical judgment of the clinician.